dm13450/dirichletprocess/README.md

 ### Density Estimation

-Dirichlet processes can be used for non-parametric density estimation.
+Dirichlet processes can be used for nonparametric density estimation.

 ``` r
 faithfulTransformed <- faithful$waiting - mean(faithful$waiting)